-We have audited the financial statements of Script Management Services (Pty) Ltd (the company) set out on pages 7 to 14, which comprise the statement of financial position as at 31 December 2020, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Script Management Services (Pty) Ltd (the company) set out on pages 7 to 15, which comprise the statement of financial position as at 31 December 2021, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of Script Management Services (Pty) Ltd as at 31 December 2020, and its financial performance and cash flows for the year then ended in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities and the requirements of the Companies Act of South Africa 71 of 2008.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Script Management Services (Pty) Ltd as at 31 December 2021, and its financial performance and cash flows for the year then ended in accordance with the international Financial Reporting Standard for Small and Medium-about Entities and the requirements of the Companies Act of South Africa 71 of 2008.

-We conducted our audit in accordance with International Standards on Auditing.
+We conducted our audit in accordance with international Standards on Auditing.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the company in accordance with the Independent Regulatory Board for Auditors' Code of Professional Conduct for Registered Auditors (IRBA Code) and other independence requirements applicable to performing audits of requirements applicable to performing audits in south Africa.
-The IRBA Code is consistent with the RBA Code and in accordance with other ethical Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards).
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+We are independent of the company in accordance with the Independent Regulatory Residence of Control of the Control of the

 The directors are responsible for the other information.
-The other information comprises the information included in the document titled "Script Management Services (Pty) Ltd financial statements for the year ended 31 December 2020", which includes the Directors' Report as required by the Companies Act of South Africa 71 of 2008 and the supplementary information as set out on page 15, which we obtained prior to the date of this report.
+The other information comprises the information included in the document titled "Script Management Services (Pty) Ltd financial statements for the year ended 31 December 2021", which includes the Directors' Report as required by the Companies Aut of South Africa 71 of 2008 and the supplementary information as set out on page 16, which we obtained prior to the date of this report.
 The other information does not include the financial statements and our auditor's report thereon.

-Our opinion on the financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not express an audit opinion or any form of assurance conclusion ther

-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is In connection with our earth of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If, based on the work we have performed on the other information obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+In commercion with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially incornsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+If, based on the work information, obtained prior to the date of this auditor's report, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.